Visiting Taipei & Taiwan in October 2025

 High mountain resorts like Cingjing Farm, Alishan, and Hehuanshan are still perfectly fine for visiting in October, but do expect cold weather in the early morning.
 Clearer weather also means clearer skies and high chance of seeing sea of clouds.

 October is also great for hiking all around the island.
-For autumn colors, though, you’ll need to wait until November and December for the best colors to come out in most places.
+For autumn foliage, you’ll need to wait until November and December for the best colors to come out in most places.

 Taipei Weather in October